-- How frequently are the school budget and financial records reviewed by the Governing Board? - Discuss the school's financial controls and procedures for the management of financial resources. - Attach a copy of the most recent independent audit with any findings as well as how they were addressed. - Attach a copy of the most current 5 year forecast. - Does the Charter School allocate and commit resources in ways that ensure it achieves its mission?
+- How frequently are the school budget and financial records reviewed by the Governing Board? - Discuss the school's financial controls and procedures for the management of financial resources. - Attach a copy of the most recent independent audit with any findings as well as how they were addressed. - Attach a copy of the most current 5-year forecast.
+Explain the enrollment trends and what measures will be taken by the board to plan for decreases in funding.
+Be specific. - Does the Charter School allocate and commit resources in ways that ensure it achieves its mission?
 Please offer documentation or describe how the resources have been used or leveraged to further the school's mission. - Will the school's facilities meet the needs of the school for the next 5 years?
 Describe your current leasing or purchasing situation and include your monthly rental/mortgage payment.